Amanda Sefton

-Amanda Sefton is a character appearing in American comic books published by Marvel Comics.
+Amanda Sefton (real name Jimaine Szardos) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #98 (April 1976).
-Amanda Sefton is the alter ego of Jimaine Szardos.
 The character has also been known as Daytripper and Magik at various points in her history.
-Her lover is Kurt Wagner, Nightcrawler of the X-Men.
+She is the foster sister and former lover of superhero Kurt Wagner / Nightcrawler of the X-Men.

 Publication history

-Amanda Sefton first appeared in X-Men #98 (April 1976), created by Chris Claremont and Dave Cockrum.
-She has appeared occasionally in X-Men titles, most often in Uncanny X-Men and Excalibur.
+Amanda Sefton debuted in the ninety-eighth issue of the 1976 X-Men series, created by Chris Claremont and Dave Cockrum.
+She later appeared in the 1981 Uncanny X-Men series.
+She appeared in the 1998 Excalibur series.
+She appeared in the 2000 X-Men: Magik series, her first solo comic book series, by Dan Abnett, Andy Lanning, and Liam Sharp.

-As Magik, Amanda had her own eponymous, four-issue mini-series in 2000–2001 from writers Dan Abnett and Andy Lanning, with artist Liam Sharp.
-The series focused on her taking over Limbo (also known as Otherplace).
-The series also featured her foster brother/lover, Nightcrawler.

 Fictional character biography

-Jimaine and her mother Margali are witches.
+Jimaine and her mother Margali are Manouche witches.
 When Nightcrawler joined the X-Men, Jimaine eventually followed him to the US, assumed the identity of Amanda Sefton, took a job as a flight attendant, and became Nightcrawler's girlfriend.
 When Margali attacked the X-Men, believing Nightcrawler to have been responsible for the death of Stefan Szardos (her son; Jimaine's brother), "Amanda" revealed herself as Jimaine, convinced her mother to let Kurt live, and resumed her on-and-off relationship with him.
 Their relationship broke apart when Kurt suffered a severe case of self-doubt following an encounter with the Beyonder upon the latter's arrival on Earth.